 It’s a must-do experience for any road trip from Miami down to Key West.

-While you could drive directly from Miami to Key West in about 4 hours, there’s a lot of cool stuff to see around the rest of the Florida Keys too.
+While you could drive directly from Miami to Key West in less than 4 hours, there’s a lot of cool stuff to see in the Upper and Middle Keys too.

-I recommend driving down over the course of 2 days, spending a night in Marathon before continuing on to Key West.
+So I recommend driving down over the course of 2-3 days, maybe spending a night on Marathon Key before continuing to Key West.